 Healthy Cooking with Turmeric

 Your liver’s ability to clear LDL-cholesterol is very important.
 You can help out your liver by using turmeric to spice up sautéed onions, potatoes and/or cauliflower or as the main flavor for a creamy vegetable dip.
 Mix plain organic yogurt with a little omega-3-rich mayonnaise and turmeric, salt and pepper to taste.
 Serve with raw veggies such as cauliflower, celery, sweet pepper, jicama and broccoli florets.
 Always choose organic turmeric rather than prepared curry blends.
 Recent research indicates the amount of turmeric (and therefore curcumin) in curry blends is often minimal.
 (Tayyem RF et al.,Nutr Cancer)

-Another way to incorporate the benefits of turmeric in your healthy diet is to cut cauliflower florets in half and healthy sauté with a generous spoonful of turmeric for 5 minutes.
+Another way to incorporate the health benefits of turmeric in your healthy diet is to cut cauliflower florets in half and healthy sauté with a generous spoonful of turmeric for 5 minutes.
 Remove from the heat and toss with cold-pressed olive oil, salt and pepper to taste.

 Golden Turmeric Tonic Recipe